Vertical Video Vs Horizontal Video: A Facebook Ads Case Study!

 Desktops PCs and Laptops are no longer the places people go to for content consumption.
 With Smartphones becoming more powerful and affordable with each passing year, it doesn’t really make sense for people to buy PCs for online content consumption anymore.
 This also explains the immense drop in the sales of PCs, Laptops and even Tablet devices in the recent years.

 We are currently living through the biggest phase shift occurring in recent history.
 Social media platforms such as Facebook, Twitter and LinkedIn which have understood this have made their applications immensely mobile friendly so that they don’t become irrelevant.
-The popularity of the mobile-first social media platform Snapchat gives more concrete evidence that this is true.
+The popularity of the mobile-first social media platform Snapchat and now even Instagram TV gives more concrete evidence that this is true.

 From the recent post published by VentureBeat, it is clear that 92% of all daily active users on Facebook access the application through their mobile devices.
 Brands which are still using Horizontal videos are literally burning their money.
 And most of the videos which dominate in performance are vertical.